 Under Access Accelerated, Astellas supports ACTION ON FISTULA™*2.
-Since this program began in 2014, 11 doctors who can perform surgery for obstetric fistula were trained, the fistula treatment network was established, and a system that provides routine surgery at multiple cooperating hospitals was prepared.
-As a result of this program, a total of over 6,200 obstetric fistula patients received surgery and their quality of life was improved.
-Furthermore, 22 support groups were established that take care of patients’ mental well-being, provide economic support and employment support so that patients who have received treatment can reintegrate into society.
+Since this program began in 2014, 11 doctors who can perform surgery for obstetric fistula were trained, the fistula treatment network was established and a system that provides routine surgery at multiple cooperating hospitals was prepared.
+As a result of this program, a total of over 6,200*3 obstetric fistula patients received surgery and their quality of life was improved.
+Further, 22 support groups were established that take care of patients’ mental well-being and provide economic support and employment support so that patients who have received treatment can reintegrate into society.

 Additionally, in the field of oncology, Astellas launched a new initiative in India structured according to patients’ income levels, with the aim of improving their access to its anticancer products since 2017.
-Moreover, Astellas supported City Cancer Challenge initiative at Cali city, Colombia.
-Astellas will continue to push ahead with activities that improve patients’ access to the prevention, diagnosis, and treatment of NCDs in low- and middle-income countries.
+Moreover, Astellas supported the City Cancer Challenge initiative in Cali city, Colombia.
+Astellas will continue to push ahead with activities that improve patients’ access to the prevention, diagnosis and treatment of NCDs in low- and middle-income countries.

 *2 ACTION ON FISTULA™: A program launched by the Fistula Foundation.
 Astellas Pharma Europe Ltd., which is a European subsidiary of Astellas, provided funds for the Fistula Foundation, aiming to treat a total of over 4,500 patients by 2020.

 *3 At the end of the program, a total of 6,223 patients accessed fistula treatment.